a-n-d-r-3-w/calculator/CombinedRFASpec.md

 * Other]

 #### Overview ####
-[Give a brief overview of the design]

-The architectural design cosiderations include testability and extensibility.
+The architectural design considerations include testability and extensibility.
+For example, developers should be able to easily add and test new operations, or add and test new views that use the same model.

 #### Distribution ####